Vittoria Aleotti

-Vittoria Aleotti (c.
-1575 – after 1620), believed to be the same as Raffaella Aleotta (c.
-1570 – after 1646) was an Italian Augustinian nun, a composer and organist.
+Vittoria Aleottis (c.
+1575 – after 1620), believed by some scholars to be the same as Raffaella Aleotta (c.
+1570 – after 1646) was an Italian Augustinian nun, a composer and organist of the late Renaissance and early Baroque periods.
+She is recognized as one of the earliest known female composers to have works published, contributing to the development of sacred and secular vocal music.

+Aleotti was a nun at the Convent of San Vito in Ferrara, where she composed and performed music.
+Her published works include madrigals and sacred motets, notably appearing in the 1593 collection Il giardino de’ musici di Donne.
+Some scholars believe she may also have been the composer known as Raffaella Aleotti, who published a collection of sacred motets in 1593.

+Her contributions to music were significant in an era when female composers were rare, and her works remain a subject of interest in studies of women in Renaissance music.

 Early life

 She was born in Ferrara to the prominent architect Giovanni Battista Aleotti, and was mentioned in his will, written in 1631.
 According to her father, Vittoria became interested in music after listening to her older sister being taught music.
 Within a year, Vittoria had mastered instruments, mainly the harpsichord, and voice so well that she was sent to train with Alessandro Milleville and Ercole Pasquini.
-At the age of 6 or 7, after working with Pasquini, it was suggested that Vittoria be sent to Ferrara’s San Vito, a convent famous for fostering musical talents.
+At the age of 6 or 7, after working with Pasquini, it was suggested that Vittoria be sent to Ferrara's San Vito, a convent famous for fostering musical talents.
 By the age of 14, Vittoria chose to enter the convent and dedicate her life to service.

 Identity controversy

 Giovanni Battista Aleotti is said to have had five daughters.
 Although there is no record of a daughter named Raffaella, it has been assumed that Vittoria changed her name once she dedicated herself to service.
 There are many accounts that suggest that Vittoria and Raffaella are two different sisters while others that assert that the two are the same woman.

-This confusion of identity arises from Giovanni, who wrote the dedication for Vittoria, in her only published book of music.
+This confusion of identity arises from Giovanni, who wrote the dedication for Vittoria in her only published book of music.
 In it he suggests that while his oldest daughter was being prepared to become a nun and trained in music, his younger daughter, Vittoria, overheard and took a liking to music.
 With this knowledge, some suggest that Vittoria and Raffaella are two different women.
-To support this assertion, many have written that it was almost impossible and highly unlikely that the same woman would publish two books of different music under two different names.
-In addition, it is said that while Vittoria entrusted the dedication of her works to her father, Raffaella took full responsibility of writing her own dedication, thus insinuating the stark personality differences as well.
+To support this assertion, many have written that it was highly unlikely that the same woman would publish two books of different music under two different names.
+In addition, Vittoria entrusted the dedication of her works to her father, while Raffaella took full responsibility of writing her own dedication, suggesting the actions two different personalities.

-After 1593, Vittoria is never heard of again while Raffaella gained tremendous fame for her musical abilities to perform and to lead.
+After 1593, Vittoria disappears from the historical record, while Raffaella gained tremendous fame for her musical abilities to perform and to lead.